ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 ![OIDC Developer Portal Sign in](./images/oidc-portal-seq-diag.png)

-## OIDC Proivder for an organisation
+## OIDC Provider for an organisation
 In this chapter, we dont detail everything because it is very similar to the protection of the Portal with an OIDC provider.
 We need to add a redirect URI for the Organization to come back from the OIDC Provider to API Connect.